menobass/CheckinEcuador/README.md

 # CheckinEcuador - Hive Onboarding App

-A JavaScript web application for onboarding new users to the Hive blockchain, specifically designed for the Ecuador community.
-This app creates introduction posts with proper metadata to ensure seamless integration with the Hive ecosystem.
+A reliable, production-ready JavaScript web application for onboarding new users to the Hive blockchain.
+This app creates introduction posts with exact metadata matching the checkinwith.xyz format to ensure proper bot detection and integration with the Hive ecosystem.

 ## 🚀 Features

-- **Secure Login**: Validates Hive accounts and posting keys
+- **Real Hive Integration**: Uses @hiveio/dhive for authentic cryptographic signing
-- **Image Upload**: Uploads selfies to Hive's image service
+- **Secure Image Upload**: Real image upload to Hive with posting key signatures
-- **Metadata Compliance**: Generates posts with exact metadata structure as checkinwith.xyz
+- **Debug Window**: Copyable URLs for verification and testing
-- **JSON Export**: Creates downloadable JSON files for testing and verification
+- **Dual Mode**: Both real posting and JSON generation for testing
-- **Two-Page Flow**: Clean separation between login and posting interfaces
+- **Mobile Responsive**: Works on all devices
-- **Mobile Responsive**: Works on all device sizes
+- **Exact Metadata**: Matches checkinwith.xyz format precisely

 ## 🛠️ Technologies